Updated: 14th August 2025

 Replacing Radiator

-For example: if you’re replacing an old G-rated gas boiler and keep your energy tariff the same, you could be saving up to £240 a year on energy bills.
+• Lower operational cost – Getting the maximum efficiency possible out of your heat pump system, over the whole year, means that you could save son your energy bills.
+For example: if you’re replacing an old G-rated gas boiler and keep your energy tariff the same, you could be saving up to £290 a year on energy bills.
 For more information on what affects heat pump efficiency, read our dedicated efficiency page here.

 Identifying what radiators I have